Munzu/anki_drum_rudiments/README.md

 # Issues

 I created this deck for myself so I'm in no way an expert.
-Please report errors, bugs, suggestions, and other concerns as [issues](https://github.com/Munzu/anki_drum_rudiments/issues) to this GitHub repository.
+Please report errors, bugs, suggestions, and other concerns as [issues](https://github.com/Munzu/anki_drum_rudiments/issues) on this GitHub repository.